tv-labs/wdio-service/README.md

 - **Type:** `string`
 - **Required:** No
-- **Description:** Slug of the App for build uploads.
-When provided in combination with `buildPath`, the build is uploaded under this specified App.
+- **Description:** The slug of the app on the TV Labs platform to use to upload the build.
+When not provided, the organization's default app is used.
+You may find or create an app on the [Apps page](https://tvlabs.ai/app/apps) in the TV Labs platform.

 ### `retries`